ibmdb/perl_DBD-DB2/README.md

 which throwing the compilation error for sqlext.h whcih is bunlded in our CLI Driver.
 Hence uploading the precompiled DBD::DB2 dll's.

+## pre-requisites

+  The minimum perl version supported by driver is perl 5.8 and the latest version supported is perl 5.30.